pycompression/python-isal/README.rst

 + Compression level 0 in ``zlib`` and ``gzip`` means **no compression**, while in ``isal_zlib`` and ``igzip`` this is the **lowest compression level**.
-  This is a design choice that was inherited from the isa-l library.
+  This is a design choice that was inherited from the ISA-L library.
 + Compression levels range from 0 to 3, not 1 to 9.
 + ``isal_zlib.crc32`` and ``isal_zlib.adler32`` do not support negative
   numbers for the value parameter.